securing/SCSVS/1.0/0x11-V2-Access-Control.md

 Ensure that a verified contract satisfies the following high-level requirements:
 * Users and other contracts are associated with a well-defined set of roles and privileges,
-* Access is granted to privileged users and contracts.
+* Access is granted only to the privileged users and contracts.

 Category “V2” lists requirements related to the access control mechanisms of the smart contracts.